Skip to Content

 Carved into one side of the arch are reliefs that symbolize agriculture and industry, and on the other, commerce and art.
 On top of the arch are the shields of the 49 Spanish provinces, presided over a coat of arms of the city of Barcelona.

 There is usually a crowd of people gathered in front of the arch, and I only passed through it super quickly, so I missed snapping a photo.
-However, you can’t help but miss it as you walk down the street during your 3 days in Barcelona.
+However, you can’t help but miss it as you walk down the street.

 Parc de la Ciutadella

 Once you pass through the Arc di Triomf, you will end up in the Parc de la Ciutadella.
-The beautiful 74 acre park is a green oasis in the middle of a bustling city, where you can find a sense of peace and calm after a busy first of 3 days in Barcelona.
+The beautiful 74 acre park is a green oasis in the middle of a bustling city, where you can find a sense of peace and calm after a busy day.

 The park has many attractions, including a boating lake, a collection of statues, a tropical greenhouse, and is also home to the Barcelona Zoo and the Catalan Parliament buildings.